geoserver/geoserver/doc/en/user/source/filter/ecql_reference.rst

 Time Period
 ^^^^^^^^^^^

-A construct specifying a duration of time, in several different ways.
+Specifies a period of time, in several different formats.

 .. list-table::
    :widths: 50 50